-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-A schedule of adjusting journal entries is provided as Exhibit A. The financial statements reflect these adjustments.
-Post-closing entries were applied to the financial statements; however, these adjustments are not included in Exhibit A as they are adjustments identified by management.
+Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
+None of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.
+Exhibit A summarizes uncorrected misstatements of the financial statements.

-A reconciliation between the internal financial statements ending net assets and the audited ending net assets has been provided for management's use in Exhibit C.
+In addition, a reconciliation between the internal financial statements ending net assets and the audited ending net assets has been provided for management's use in Exhibit B. A post-closing entry from 2016-17 for investments earnings was recognized in the 2017-18 Statement of Activities.
+This adjustment had no effect on the ending net assets.